Illinois voters appear to support ‘Workers’ Rights’ amendment in early returns

 “I was actually walking to lunch today and saw someone with an ‘I voted’ sticker and asked if they happened to vote for the Workers’ Rights Amendment,” Bowen said.
 “They told me, ‘Yes, I did, it was the first thing on the ballot,’ and that’s how I knew they were telling me the truth.”

-Bowen said engaging with voters, even before Election Day, had been an encouraging experience.
+Bowen said engaging with voters, even before Election Day, was an encouraging experience.

 “There is a lot of excitement out here and it isn’t something you just hear walking down the street here in Chicago,” Bowen said.
 “The excitement is in Peoria, the excitement is in Springfield and it feels great to be a part of.”